marcoascarvalho/dual_measurement_sensor/README.md

 # Dual Measurement Sensor

-`dual_measurement_sensor` is a custom Home Assistant integration created for the Book 2 project.
+`dual_measurement_sensor` is a custom Home Assistant integration created for the Book Advanced Smart Home Automation Solutions with Home Assistant.
 It listens to a single MQTT base topic containing a JSON payload from a device that reports both **temperature** and **presence**.

 The integration filters noisy temperature readings, stabilizes presence detection, and exposes the device as two Home Assistant entities: